Swift Tutorial: An Introduction to the MVVM Design Pattern

 You're in luck because, in this post, I’ll be showing you a solution that is simpler than you think and can solve your issue with a technique that you already know without breaking the bank: Delegate Pattern! (yup, the good old delegate!)

 I know what you may be thinking: "With this technique, we don't have an actual reactive programming."
-But this is a great solution when you need to have both Senior and Junior software developers working on the project as they would be able to understand more about how things work.
+But this is a great solution when you need to have Junior and Senior iOS software developers working on the project, as they would be able to understand more about how things work.

 For the sake of this tutorial, I'll be building a simple app that shows us the list of all Yu-Gi-Oh!
 Cards and filters them by type.
 So, IT'S TIME TO D-D-D-DUEL!